 He says it is a tricky balance between running a business day-to-day and keeping up with the fast pace that Edgecam is advancing at, but understanding what the software is capable of, is an ‘absolute priority’ from now on.

-The company’s three main areas of expertize are small-batch projects for the motorsport, aerospace and rail industries.
+The company’s three main areas of expertise are small-batch projects for the motorsport, aerospace and rail industries.
 They manufacture a range of structural and aerodynamic parts for attaching to the engine or gearbox, or to support wings and carbon-fibre parts, on Formula 1 cars.
-With Derby being a national center for the aerospace sector, they are regularly called on to machine full mock-ups of parts such as turbine blades and drums, for development and testing.
+With Derby being a national centre for the aerospace sector, they are regularly called on to machine full mock-ups of parts such as turbine blades and drums, for development and testing.
 Derby is also at the hub of the UK rail industry and Promach 3D manufacture fixtures, gauges, calibration equipment and brackets for testing and maintaining track.

 Having always used Edgecam they say it has been vital in achieving the success they have.
 “We just couldn’t produce the parts we do, without it,” says Matt Fazekas.
-Because a lot of their work are up to five-offs, Edgecam helps them produce what could be perceived as 5-axis jobs on a 3-axis machining center.
+Because a lot of their work are up to five-offs, Edgecam helps them produce what could be perceived as 5-axis jobs on a 3-axis machining centre.
 “It just means tilting the job one known reference point.
 We replicate it on Edgecam and program from that.
 It involves a few more set-ups than we’d have on a full 5-axis machine, but the surface capability that Edgecam provides more than handles that.”

-But the fact that they were only utilizing part of Edgecam’s extensive capabilities came to light during a site visit from Edgecam engineer Mike O’Neill.
-“We showed him a typical milling scenario using Edgecam with one of our 3-axis machining centers, and there were so many features we weren’t using properly...or didn’t even know about.
+But the fact that they were only utilising part of Edgecam’s extensive capabilities came to light during a site visit from Edgecam engineer Mike O’Neill.
+“We showed him a typical milling scenario using Edgecam with one of our 3-axis machining centres, and there were so many features we weren’t using properly...or didn’t even know about.
 Edgecam was doing everything we wanted it to, but there are so many shortcuts and more efficient ways of doing it.
 We’re always asking ourselves how we can do things better without spending hundreds of thousands of pounds.
 We’ve got the machines and we’ve got the software.
 Now we need to invest some time in fully understanding the software’s potential and working smarter with it.”